gangzhaorige/flash-cards/README.md

 # Setup MySQL
 1. Install mysql.
 2. Open terminal / cmd.
-3. Run 'mysql_secure_installation'.
-4. Run 'service mysql start' or 'brew services mysql start'(if installed mysql using homebrew).
+3. Run 'service mysql start' or 'brew services mysql start'(if installed mysql using homebrew).
-5. Run 'mysql -u root' to connect to the mysql.
+4. Run 'mysql -u root' to connect to the mysql.
-6. Run "create database flash_cards_db;" in mysql.
+5. Run "create database flash_cards_db;" in mysql.
-7. Run "create user 'admin'@'%' identified by 'admin';".
+6. Run "create user 'admin'@'%' identified by 'admin';".
-8. Run "grant all on flash_cards_db.* to 'admin'@'%';".
+7. Run "grant all on flash_cards_db.* to 'admin'@'%';".

 # IDE